Finished at School campaign

 - provides statutory protections comparable to those currently associated with a statement of SEN up to the age of 25 in further education - instead of being cut off at 16

 - was amended to remove all references to ‘having regard to the age’ of a young person, instead focussing decisions about support on individual needs and a young person’s desired outcomes

 - was amended to ensure young people with SEN who undertake apprenticeships will be able to keep their package of support.

 - A number of steps have been taken to ensure the further education workforce has the skills to support young people with autism to achieve their ambitions:

 - The Autism Education Trust is developing a training programme for professionals in post-16 settings.
 This will be delivered to further education staff from April 2014 onwards

-- The government announced a bursary programme for SEN staff in further education colleges to develop their skills in areas such as autism (link to our news story)
+- The government announced a bursary programme for SEN staff in further education colleges to develop their skills in areas such as autism

 - Destination measures for all young people are now published, and will in future be broken down by type of SEN, to enable better monitoring of outcomes for young people.